GregLeonhardt/LogSeq/pages/Recipes_README.MD.md

   ---
 - ## Acknowledgments

   This dataset was compiled from recipes collected via multiple formats (files, emails, groups, archives).
-  Credit goes to the original recipe authors editors and posters where possible.
+Credit goes to the original recipe authors where possible.